2025 Hamilton, Larkhall and Stonehouse by-election: Aftermath and analysis

 Media outlets such as the BBC, Sky News and Reuters described the result as a "shock defeat" for the SNP and a "surprise victory" and "confounded expectations" for Labour since the SNP were widely predicted to retain the seat with Reform UK finishing second.
 Reform UK saw their strongest result to date in a Scottish election and argued that Scottish politics was now a "three-horse race" due to polling a close third place behind the SNP, while journalists Glenn Campbell and Iain Macwhirter and political scientist John Curtice wrote that Reform had now established itself as a presence in Scottish politics.
+The following year at the 2026 Scottish Parliament election, Russell was unseated by Alex Kerr, who regained the constituency for the SNP.